 Managing multiple floating Windows

 When you have several floating windows, you can automatically arrange them using the Float View drop down options.
-These options will automatically float or un-float all windows or arrange the currently floating windows in a specific arrangement.
+These options will automatically float or un-float all windows or arrange the currently floating windows in a customized, specific arrangement.

 Remote Control Layouts